 We will receive none of the proceeds of resales of common stock by selling security holders in this offering.
-All offering proceeds from resales of common stock by the selling security holders will be received by the selling security holders.
+All offering proceeds from resales of common stock by the selling security holders.
 See "Selling Security Holders."

 DETERMINATION OF OFFERING PRICE